synnaxlabs/synnax/client/ts/api/client.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "retrieveReqZ_2" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RetrieveRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type RetrieveRequest_2 = z.infer<typeof retrieveReqZ_2>;

 // Warning: (ae-forgotten-export) The symbol "retrieveReqZ_3" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "RetrieveRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 type RetrieveRequest_3 = z.infer<typeof retrieveReqZ_3>;

+// Warning: (ae-missing-release-tag) "retrieveRequired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const retrieveRequired: (r: Retriever, params: Params) => Promise<Payload[]>;

+// Warning: (ae-missing-release-tag) "Root" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const Root: ID;

+// Warning: (ae-missing-release-tag) "RouteError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class RouteError extends BaseTypedError {
     constructor(message: string, path: string);